ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

 ## ApacheHttpClient
 The advantage of using `ApacheHttpClient` over the default client is that `ApacheHttpClient` sends more headers with the request, eg. `Content-Length`, which some servers expect.

-## Mutual SSL
-Mutual SSL is supported in all of these clients, here we can safely store our key and trust-store into transit.

 ### Building a Mutual SSL client with Apache
+Mutual SSL is supported in all of these clients.
-To achieve this, we have to create a HttpClient that builds the SSL context.
+To achieve this in an `ApacheHttpClient`, we have to create an HttpClient that builds the SSL context.
-When the SSL context is valid, we wrap this inside a ApacheHttpClient for being complaint with OpenFeign.
+When the SSL context is valid, we wrap this inside an `ApacheHttpClient` for being compliant with OpenFeign.

 {% highlight java %}